-Newham is outperforming the capital and the country in mothers initiating breastfeeding within the first 48 hours.
-In 2014/15 the figure stood at 90.3% of mothers in contrast to London's 86.1% and England's 74.3%.
-Newham also has the highest rates compared to comparator boroughs.
+Newham has been outperforming the capital and the country in mothers initiating breastfeeding within the first 48 hours of giving birth.
+In 2016/17 the figure stood at 96.7% of mothers in contrast to London's 90.6% and England's 74.5%.
+Newham also has the highest rates compared to comparator boroughs (89.2%) (at the 95% confidence level).